 Macrobid is a generic form of nitrofurantoin monohydrate.
 The other brand names on the market for this drug include Nitrofurantoin, Furdantin, Macrodantin, and Aeration.
 UTI sufferers often take it in tablet form, but you can also get Macrobid as capsules or a drinkable liquid.

-It is an antibiotic that is exclusively prescribed to treat bladder and urinary tract infections.
+It is an antibiotic that is exclusively prescribed as a course of treatment for bladder infections (cystitis) and urinary tract infections.
 The medication fights infection by suppressing bacterial growth and reproduction.
 It does this by: